Dirrot/dogecoin-testnet/README.md

 <a name="mining"/>
 ### via mining

+> If you interested in running a mining pool.
+And would like to test your pool via the testnet mode.
+Please note that because this is testnet, the hash rate is extremely low.
+Please do not use GPU miners on this, you'll go straight past 51% attack and somewhere in a 99% attack. **CPU miners strongly recommended.
+And should be used only!**

 You can try to mine it yourself with the implemented cpu miner in the dogecoin-qt/dogecoind.

 **linux console style**